PratimaGurav/vegans-journal/README.md

 ### Design

   - #### Color Scheme
-    As the theme of the site is all about vegan, the color used are the classic vegetable colours.
+    As the theme of the site is all about vegan, the colours used are the classic vegetable colours.
 The rest of the colours complement each other and maintain good contrast levels.
     ![Color Palette](documentation/readme/site-palette.png)

   - #### Typography